 Fig. 2.3.
-Spectra of prompt energy for true energy, simulated energy (Geant Energy), and reconstructed energy at around 1 MeV.
+Spectra of the energy of positrons from antineutrino interactions for true, simulated (GEANT), and reconstructed energy at around 1 MeV.
 The full spectrum is shown in the inset, where the red line corresponds to the true energy and the black one corresponds to the reconstructed energy.

-Another issue is the neutron detection efficiency associated with the signal from capture of neutrons on Gd in the central detector volume.
+The capture of a thermalized neutron from inverse β decay on a Gd nucleus leads the emission of several soft γ 's whose combined energy spectrum peaks about 8 MeV, as shown in Fig. 2.4.
 An energy threshold of about 6 MeV will be employed to select these delayed events, and the efficiency of this criterion may vary between detector modules depending upon the detailed response of the module.
-However, this can be calibrated through the use of radioactive sources (see Chapter 8) and spallation neutron captures.
-The KamLAND detector gain is routinely (every 2 weeks) monitored with sources, and a relative long-term gain drift of $\sim 1\%$ is readily monitored with a precision of 0.05%.
+However, this can be calibrated through the use of radioactive sources (see Chapter 8) and spallation-neutron captures.
 According to our Monte Carlo simulations, a 2% energy uncertainty at 6 MeV results in a 0.5% uncertainty in the neutron detection efficiency.

-We intend to calibrate the detector modules with a precision comparable to the KamLAND experience.
-This would enable us to achieve an improved neutron detection efficiency uncertainty of $\sim 0.013\%$.
+We intend to calibrate the detector modules with a precision comparable to that in the KamLAND experiment[11] where the detector gain is routinely monitored with sources (every 2 weeks), and a relative long-term gain drift of $\sim 1\%$ is readily monitored with a precision of 0.05%.
+This should enable us to limit the uncertainty on the neutron detection efficiency to only $\sim 0.013\%$.